MasonChinkin/redditVisualization/README.md

 ## Highlights

 ### async data fetch
-Making an async data fetch using a url constructed from the form data.
+Making an async data fetch using a url constructed from use input.

 ```javascript
 export async function visualize(vizType) {